fmtr/hct/README.md

 # Home Assistant Controls for Tasmota

-This is a Tasmota Berry Script library (so requires Tasmota32) to greatly simplify the process of exposing Home Assistant controls (e.g. Pull-down Lists, Number Sliders, Text Boxes, etc.) from a Tasmota device - and handling the communication between each side.
+This is a Tasmota Berry Script library (so requires Tasmota32) to greatly simplify the process of exposing Home Assistant controls (e.g. Pull-down Lists, Number Sliders, Text Boxes, etc.) from a Tasmota device - and handling the communication between both sides.

 ## Do I Need This?
 Can't I Do this with Native Tasmota?